huggingface/blog/inferentia-llama2.md

 Interestingly, the deployed models latency is not too sensitive to the batch size, which opens the way for their deployment on inference endpoints serving multiple requests in parallel.

+There is still plenty of room for improvement though:
+- in the current implementation, the only way to augment the throughput is to increase the batch size, but it is currently limited by the device memory.
+Alternative options such as pipelining are currently integrated,
+- the static sequence length limits the model ability to encode long contexts.
+It would be interesting to see if attention sinks might be a valid option to address this.